mark-archer/peerstack/README.md

 ## Groups

 Groups are used to define who has access to what data.
-A natural side effect of this is it defines how to shard the data across devices.
+A natural side effect of this is it defines how to [shard](https://en.wikipedia.org/wiki/Shard_(database_architecture)) the data across devices.
 All data must have a group.

-For every user, an implicit group exists (via the user's own id) and that is the user's personal group.
+For every user, an implicit group exists (using the user's own id) and that is defined to be the user's personal group.
 Any data in that group should not be sent to another device unless it has the same user logged in.

 Users can create groups and can give other users access to those groups.
-This is the fundamental mechanism for determining which devices will connect to each other.
+This is the default mechanism for determining which devices will connect to each other.
 If you are not in any groups with other people, your device will only connect to your other devices.
 If you're in a group with your family members, your device will connect any of your family members devices as well as your own, etc, etc.

 This creates a network topology that matches the real world social topology which seems ideal.